Is Nursing For You?

-NursingWords_bigNursing generally is defined as the process of caring for, or nurturing, another individual.
+Nursing generally is defined as the process of caring for, or nurturing, another individual.
 Nurse refers to those persons who have had formal education and training in the art and science of nursing.
 Professional nurses combine many different disciplines, including aspects of biology and psychology, to promote the restoration and maintenance of health in their clients or patients.
-A a critical member of the healthcare team, nurses provide care to patients, monitor the patient’s health status, provide health-related education to the patient and family, and serve as a patient advocate.

 Learn more about nursing by visiting each of the tabs below!

-There are two major categories of nurses: Licensed Practical Nurses (LPN) and Registered Nurses (RN).
-LPNs often work in a doctor’s office or clinic, long-term care facilities, and hospitals.
+LPNs often work in a doctor's office or clinic, long-term care facilities, and hospitals.
 They must be supervised by either a Registered Nurse or physician.
 LPN training is usually a 12-month program through one of our Tennessee Colleges of Applied Technology located throughout the state.
-Following graduation, students must successfully complete the Practical Nurse Licensure Exam (NCLEX-PN) in order to obtain their LPN nursing license..
+Following graduation, students must successfully complete the Practical Nurse Licensure Exam (NCLEX-PN) in order to obtain their LPN nursing license.

 RNs provide and supervise patient care delivery in many healthcare settings.
 They have critical roles in hospitals, clinics, health departments, surgical centers, physician's practices, long-term care, rehabilitation care, insurance companies, school systems, and employee health in many industrial settings.
 Tennessee colleges and universities offer Associate and Baccalaureate degree programs that lead to licensure as an RN by successfully completing the Registered Nurse Licensure Exam (NCLEX-RN).

 Advanced practice or graduate degrees such as a Master of Science in Nursing (MSN) and a Doctor of Nursing Practice (DNP) offer RNs the ability to further specialize in some aspect of nursing practice, research, or nursing education.
 These educational programs are usually pursued after an RN has practiced for a period of time and determined a specialty area of interest.
-Graduate programs will vary from two to four years in length depending the ability to attend school full time or part time.
+Graduate programs will vary from two to four years in length depending on the ability to attend school full time or part time.

-If you are considering a career in nursing, ideally your should plan your high school education to include courses in science, math, and health.
-If you are considering the RN role, you should choose the additional “college prep” courses.
+If you are considering a career in nursing, ideally you should plan your high school education to include courses in science, math, and health.
+If you are considering the RN role, you should choose the additional "college prep" courses.

-class2If you are a high school student thinking seriously about a career in nursing, you should talk with your high school guidance/career counselor.
+If you are a high school student thinking seriously about a career in nursing, you should talk with your high school guidance/career counselor.
 These professionals are prepared to assist students in developing a plan of study that will meet typical nation-wide requirements for colleges and universities.

 The typical course of high school studies for careers in nursing includes:

-• English: 4 years (verbal and written communication skills as well as reading comprehension are essential);
+• English: 4 years (verbal and written communication skills as well as reading comprehension are essential)

-• Math: 2-4 years (medication administration and chemistry require a knowledge of algebra);
+• Math: 2-4 years (medication administration and chemistry require a knowledge of algebra)

 • Science: 2-4 years (chemistry and biology are both required courses in college-based nursing curriculums; if you have a chance to take anatomy and physiology in high school, do it!)

-• Computer science: basic knowledge of computers is required computers are used in a variety of ways in health care delivery;
+• Computer Science: basic knowledge of computers is required; computers are used in a variety of ways in health care delivery

-• Health studies – 1-2 years (basic knowledge of health care/maintenance principles are helpful).
+• Health Studies: 1-2 years (basic knowledge of health care/maintenance principles are helpful)

 If you already have a good idea or know which college or university you want to attend, contact that admission office and the school of nursing for more specific high school requirement guidelines.
-Your high school counselor can help you locate the contact information or you can go to Choosing a Nursing Program.

-collegestudentsColleges and universities have general education requirements which must be met prior to admission into a school of nursing.
-The typical general education course of study leading to meeting admission criteria includes:
+Colleges and universities have general education requirements which must be met prior to admission into a school of nursing.
+The typical general education course of study includes:

 • English Composition – 2 semesters